 - Define stop loss (once you know what a stop loss is) The stop loss will be the determinant of all other considerations.
 Once you know your maximum loss other factors fall into place.

-- Determine position size
+- Determine position size with Interpersonal skills source

 - Define take profit.
 This is a factor of your stop loss.
 You will have already decided as part of your risk profile your risk-reward ratio.
 That is to say what multiple of your loss do you wish to take as a profit?